garrardkitchen/resume/content/blog/principles.md

 It's all about doing the right this in the right place!
 I recently ran and engineered a project that involved our own hosted solution, solution hosted on Azure and a solution hosted on the Twilio Cloud (Serverless).
 Originally, the requirements did not include the Twilio Cloud and would have required a ton of additional efforts if we'd stuck this brief.
 Thankfully, I chose to take full advantage of what the Twilio has to offer and used a combination of Twilio Flow and Twilio Serverless functions.
 This identification of the SoCs meant:

-- an less stressful implementation
+- a less stressful implementation
 - minor changes to our own hosted solutions
 - a huge amount of fun working with Serverless (has been my favourite and advocated approach for several years!)
 - a huge saving of time.